geoinformatics2026/geoinformatics2026.github.io/markdown/About.md

-Join **Geoinformatics 2026** to be a part of shaping a more sustainable and resilient future through innovative geoinformatics solutions.
-For more information about the conference, submissions, and registration, please see [Download the Call for Papers (pending confirmation)](link_placeholder)
+Join **Geoinformatics 2026** to be a part of shaping a more sustainable and resilient future through innovative geoinformatics solutions. <!--For more information about the conference, submissions, and registration, please see [Download the Call for Papers (pending confirmation)](link_placeholder)-->